Join the email list. Get 10% off merch.

 Free Men Don’t Ask Permission

 But what if you don’t want to fill out a permission slip to record every gun purchase?
 What if you don’t want your private information sitting in a de facto firearms registry?
 Maybe it’s no one’s business what you defend yourself or your home with.
-What if the entire political class — and I can’t stress this enough — can go fuck themselves?
+What if the entire political class can go pound sand?

 Secondary Market: Private Firearm Sales

-One can always buy a Glock 17 via private sale from another person in order to avoid the government’s hassle.
-There’s no paperwork required (in most states), and no sales tax or background check fees either.
+One can always buy a Glock 17 via private sale from another person to avoid the government’s hassle.
+There’s no paperwork required (in most states) and no sales tax or background check fees either.
 The practice of private firearm sales is legal in many places and circumstances and illegal in some others.
-To ‘gun people’, buying and selling guns via private sale is a common and normative behavior.
+To ‘gun people,’ buying and selling guns via private sale is typical and normative behavior.

 Nonetheless, there are still a few drawbacks and risks to a private sale.
 The Glock you’re buying is second-hand, so you don’t know its history.
 And it’s not a ghost gun because it has a serial number (which means there’s a record of it somewhere).
 There’s a risk you’re inheriting a ‘dirty’ gun that someone is unloading on you (knowingly or unknowingly).
-You could also be buying a broken gun.
+You could also be buying a broken weapon.
 And if you don’t know who you’re doing business with, the other party may or may not be of legitimate circumstance.
-It’s entirely possible your counterpart is an illegal possessor, or worse, an undercover cop.
+Your counterpart may be an illegal possessor, or worse, an undercover cop.

-Most of the time a private sale goes smoothly.
-But the practice itself is frequently under attack from anti-gun politicians, and the law regarding private sales is always changing.
-Social media tools like private Facebook groups help keep the market facilitated, but these groups are always being shut down and popping back up somewhere else.
+Most of the time, a private sale goes smoothly.
+But the practice itself is frequently under attack from anti-gun politicians, and the law regarding private sales is constantly changing.
+Social media tools like private Facebook groups help keep the market facilitated, but these groups are constantly being shut down and popping back up somewhere else.
 It’s a hassle to keep up.
-There are alternatives like GunBroker or Armslist, but you’re involving at least one intermediary at that point.
+There are alternatives like GunBroker or Armslist, but you involve at least one intermediary at that point.

 Black Market: Unlawful Private Firearm Sales

 A private firearm sale — which is generally legal — becomes illegal when one or more party involved is legally prohibited from possessing, selling, buying, or transferring a firearm.
-This may be due to previous criminal history relating to an involved party, or private sales may just be illegal in the specific jurisdiction in which the sale is occurring.
+Such a restriction may be due to previous criminal history relating to an involved party, or private sales may be illegal in the specific jurisdiction in which the sale is occurring.
 These illegal sales are ‘black market’ sales, and there’s no use spending much time on them.

-But if ‘hell is other people’, wouldn’t it be nice to just build your own gun, free of government interference, and without the potential risks of a private sale?
+But if ‘hell is other people,’ wouldn’t it be nice to build your own gun, free of government interference and without the potential risks of a private sale?

 Enter: the 3D Printed Glock

 Note: I’m not going to discuss how to start 3D printing in this article.
-But if you're interested, here's a separate article that can help you get started:
+But if you're interested, here's a separate piece that can help you get started:

 3D printed guns have been the subject of immense controversy for years.
-You can thank Cody Wilson and his team at Defense Distributed for laying much of the groundwork that today’s community relies on.
-Wilson and Defense Distributed were (and still are) at the heart of the legal battle surrounding 3D gun designs and print files being published on the internet.
+You can thank Cody Wilson and his team at Defense Distributed for laying much of the groundwork upon which today’s community treads.
+Wilson and Defense Distributed were (and still are) at the heart of the legal battle surrounding 3D gun design files and their legality of being published on the internet.